Leakproof Housewrap Patch

 Housewrap often gets damaged in a couple of spots before the cladding is installed, and it has to be patched to perform its primary function: keeping water out of the building.
 Your first impulse may be to reach for a roll of tape.
 Don’t do it.
 When it comes to shedding water for the long haul, a mechanically lapped patch is always preferable to an adhesive one.
 The drawing shows a quick way to size and install a patch the right way.

-Cut a rectangle of housewrap that’s roughly a foot wider and taller than the damaged spot.
-Fold a tapered hem on one edge about 1 in. wide at the top and tapering to nothing at the bottom corner.
+To start, cut a rectangle of housewrap that’s roughly a foot wider and taller than the damaged spot.
+Then fold a tapered hem on one edge about 1 in. wide at the top and tapering to nothing at the bottom corner.
 Center the piece so that the top edge is about an inch above the damaged area, and make a horizontal cut in the housewrap about 1/4 in. wider than the top of the patch.
-Slip the top of the patch into the cut, and raise it enough so that its edges nuzzle up to the ends of the cut.
-Staple the patch at each corner.
-Finish the patch by taping along the edges for a good air seal.
-Now any water that drains on the housewrap will lap over the patch, bridging the damaged area.

-—Mike Guertin, East Greenwich, RI
+— Mike Guertin; East Greenwich, RI

 From Fine Homebuilding #238